PPLite/iham/README.md

 ## Warning ##
 For Educational Purposes Only
 This code may contains a lot of bugs.
-Don't deploy on real system yet. it could cause problem IHAM is Created to fullfill Final Projects
+Don't deploy on real system yet. it could cause problem

+IHAM is Created to fullfill Final Projects

 ## License ##
-This Repository is forked from various repo and fully opensource. every code written is not copyrighted and can be used freely
+This Repository is forked from various repo

 Created By
 - MojoGantz